deathworlders/online/content/books/deathworlders/chapter-43-scars-both-old-new.md

 Margaret made a soft, faintly amused noise of agreement. *“Mm.
 You never did explain why you want to meet with him so urgently, Arthur.”*

 Sartori glanced at the monitor, then corrected his gaze to the camera.
 “Answer me this, Margaret.
-We’re pretty confident I’m going to have a second term, yes?”

-*“As confident as we can be.
-Nothing’s taken for granted of course, but…”*

-“How confident are we that the next guy’s going to follow the course I set?
+How confident are we that the next guy’s going to follow the course I set?
 It doesn’t matter whether he’s a Republican or a Democrat or even by some miracle an independent.
 Can we be certain that the next administration is going to see the interstellar conflict through all the way to the end?”

 Margaret thought about it. *“I… wouldn’t care to comment.
 I don’t even know who the likely candidates are yet.”*